 Theoroi Frequently Asked Questions

-Theoroi is the Greek word for individuals in ancient times who would travel to cultural festivals as ambassadors and then spread the word about these celebrations.
+Theoroi is the Greek word for individuals in ancient Greece who would travel to cultural festivals as ambassadors and then spread the word about these celebrations.
 We choose this name because we want our members to act as ambassadors of the arts in a similar fashion, using social media to spread the word about their cultural experiences.

 How do you pronounce Theoroi?